USSA JUNIOR RACING - FAQ's AND BASIC INFORMATION

-- Click HERE to sign up with EU for all or selected JNQ weekends.
+- Click HERE to sign up with EU for all three or selected JNQ weekends.
 The fee will cover all your waxing and coaching for the weekend.

 - You must be a CXC “Competitive Member” ($40 annual fee) to earn points at JNQ races, counting toward this year’s Midwest JN Team selection.
 Click HERE for the CXC membership page.

 - Consider a USSA membership.
 If you qualify for the Midwest Team, and plan to attend Junior Nationals, you will need a USSA license.
 You can wait for this license until JN team selection in February, but if you are a serious skier, early and annual USSA membership allows advantageous accumulation of USSA points.
 Lower USSA points based on improving results will give you better starting spots in JNQ and JN races (especially helpful in mass start races).
 USSA points are cumulative throughout an athlete’s entire ski career.
 In addition to JN results, college coaches do look at accumulated USSA points when evaluating prospective recruits.
 Click HERE to purchase a USSA license.
 You can purchase a CXC/NRL Competitor license (on the same page as the standard CXC registration page) at the same time, giving you the benefits of both CXC and USSA licensure in one step instead of two.